-5 iconic Red Sea subjects and how to photograph them
+5 Iconic Red Sea subjects

 The Red Sea holds one of the greatest collections of shipwrecks in the world.
 From the open, coral-rich splendour of the Ulysses, to the deep and atmospheric Rosalie Moller, wreck fans will not be disappointed!
 Great light and visibility, a wealth of marine life, and easy exploration all combine to make diving on Egypt's wrecks a stunning experience.